Connect with us

 hopi tribe s traditional shelter

-Have you ever thought about the kind of dwelling where the Hopi tribe resided?
+Have you ever considered the type of home where the Hopi tribe lived?

 There's a theory that suggests they primarily dwelled in adobe houses, but the truth is much more complex and fascinating.